 Nym's Tears.

 Blooms that heal.
 That ease the dying and cure the impossible.
-The lamentful lillium sprouting where grief takes root.
+The lillium’s lament sprouting where grief takes root.
 But mercy can be a cruelty.
 White petals that drink memory like water.
 The healed wake hollow, mourning what they cannot name.

 The tears blossom, but Nym does not cry for us.
 She does not mourn us.
 She remembers.
-Grasping memory as if it were life itself.
+Grasping memory as if her very breath.

 SAMPLE CHAPTERS